input-output-hk/partner-chains/docs/user-guides/registered.md

 ---
 **NOTE**

-This guide is currently aimed at the preview testnet only.
+This guide is currently aimed at the **preview testnet only**.
 In most `cardano-node` operations, this can be set with `--testnet-magic 2`.
 If you need to set up an SPO, be sure it's set up on **preview**.

 ---

 ### 1. Become a Cardano SPO on preview

 Cardano SPO keys are necessary to register as a partner chain validator.
 The installation for a Cardano SPO is out of the scope of this guide.
-Refer to our [recommended guide](https://cardano-course.gitbook.io/cardano-course/handbook) for documentation and video instruction.
+Refer to the [Cardano course handbook](https://cardano-course.gitbook.io/cardano-course/handbook) for documentation and video instruction.

-Once you have the Cardano SPO keys you are ready to continue with this guide.
+Once you have the Cardano SPO keys, you are ready to continue with this guide.

 ### 2. Install partner chain dependencies